chan030609/informal-projects/README.md

 This is where I upload casual, informal projects using various information, libraries, languages, and datasets available online.

 The projects are sorted in the _descending order of dates_.
-- [Machine Learning](#machine-learning) - artificiall intelligence, machine learning, deep learning, etc.
+- [Machine Learning](#machine-learning) - artificial intelligence, machine learning, deep learning, etc.
 - [Data Analysis](#data-analysis) - data cleaning, visualization, inspection, etc.

 &nbsp;